KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. No image found.
 2. Typo: Found `Magic Mirror` in file `MMM-1-Second-A-Day.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+6. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-2Day-NOAA-Forecast by jinserk](https://github.com/jinserk/MMM-2Day-NOAA-Forecast)